 Thomas B. Wild

-Affiliate Assistant Professor (Department of Civil and Environmental Engineering, University of Maryland) &
+Affiliate Research Professor (Department of Civil and Environmental Engineering, University of Maryland) &

-Research Scientist (Pacific Northwest National Laboratory, Joint Global Change Research Institute)
+Senior Research Scientist (Pacific Northwest National Laboratory, Joint Global Change Research Institute) &

 Google Scholar Profile